NotShrirang/tinygpt/README.md

 ## Overview 🔍

-TinyGPT is a lightweight GPT implementation trained on a dataset of short stories.
+TinyGPT is a lightweight GPT implementation trained on a comprehensive dataset of short stories.
 With 50M parameters, it strikes a balance between computational efficiency and generative capability.
 The model was trained using a transformer architecture with self-attention mechanisms to capture contextual relationships in text.

 ## Model Architecture 🏗️